 If it turns out that the truck operator who hit you did not have a CDL or their CDL was expired, then that can serve as a basis for claiming the driver was negligent in causing the collision.Damages You Can Recover Through a Truck Accident Claim

 Monetary damages you can recover through a personal injury claim can include reimbursement for your medical expenses, including future medical expenses, lost wages, pain and suffering, and emotional distress.Fair Oaks Truck Accident Lawyer

 I’m Ed Smith, a Fair Oaks Truck Accident Lawyer.
-If you or someone you love has been injured or killed in an accident involving a commercial truck, I can help.
-Please call me today at 916.921.6400 for compassionate, friendly, and free advice with no obligation.
+If you or a loved one has been injured in an accident involving a commercial truck, I can help.
+Please call me today at 916.921.6400 or 800.404.5400 for compassionate, friendly, and free advice with no obligation.
 I am also available online here.

-I have been serving the Fair Oaks and Northern California community for over thirty years as an injury lawyer.
-Take a moment to review some of my past Verdicts and Settlements.
+I have been serving the Fair Oaks and Northern California community since 1982 as an injury lawyer.